Sylents/sy3/syesc/fw/.clinerules/sylents_vesc.md

 # PC & Smartphone Applications
 The Firmware provides the API for external 3rd party applications.
-These external applications are not the scopt of this project.
+These external applications are not the scope of this project.

 # Sylents Context